 As with a lot of scenarios, it’s hard to give one solution that will suit everyone’s circumstances.
 But as a general rule, the triggering of a benefit in kind and S455 charge can be fairly painless provided the director is intending to repay the loan fairly quickly.

 However, if the overdraft may exist for some time, it may be preferable for the company to declare dividends (profits permitting).
-Although there may be personal tax implications for the directors, it is likely to be the quickest way for the overdraft to be cleared.
-Furthermore, dividends do not attract National Insurance, so it is also likely to be the cheapest option too.
+Although there may be personal tax implications for the directors because of the benefit in kind arising, it is likely to be the quickest way for the overdraft to be cleared.
+Furthermore, dividends do not attract National Insurance, so it is also likely to be the cheaper option too.